 The Roman poet Ovid recounts that Aphrodite bore Hermaphroditos by Hermes, who was the epitome of effeminacy and androgyny.
 She also bore with either Hermes or Zeus, Fortuna (Tyche) who was the personification of luck and fate within Roman religion.
 Venus is ascribed as the mother of the minor deity Priapus (a fertility god often characterized with an absurdly large phallus) by Bacchus.
-According to Pausanias, the Graces were thought to be the offspring of Venus and Bacchus, but more commonly their birth is credited to Jupiter and Euynome.
+According to Pausanias, the Graces were thought to be the offspring of Venus and Bacchus, but more commonly their birth is credited to Jupiter and Eurynome.
 However, the Graces were part of Venus' retinue along with the Cupids and Suadela, the goddess of persuasion in the realms of romance, love, and seduction.

 Mortal Lovers, Children, & Descendants

 According to the Homeric Hymn to Aphrodite, Anchises, a prince from Dardania and ally to Troy, was seduced by Venus.
 She disguised herself as a Phrygian princess and seduced him; it was only nine months later that she revealed her divine identity.
 She presented Anchises with their son Aeneas.
 Venus warned Anchises never to brag about their affair lest he be struck by Jupiter.
 Unfortunately, Anchises did brag and was crippled by Jupiter's bolt.
 The Trojan Aeneas, according to Virgil's Aeneid, was fated to found Rome guided by his divine mother Venus.
 Aeneas' son Ascanius or Iulus, a king of Alba Longa, was credited, by Virgil, to be the ancestor of the founders of Rome: Romulus and Remus along with the Gens (family) Julia.
-The Gen Julia was the family that included Julius Caesar, Augustus (Octavian) Caesar and his descendants.
+The Gens Julia was the family that included Julius Caesar, Augustus (Octavian) Caesar, and his descendants.

 Temples, Cults, & Festival in Ancient Rome